agentdisplay/agentdisplay-format/SPEC.md

 ### Visibility and redaction

-`unlockedAgents` says how many of the roster's agents this board presents in full: `1` (the default), a number, or `0` meaning no limit.
+`unlockedAgents` says how many of the roster's agents this board presents in full: a count, or `0` meaning no limit.
+The count is whatever the implementation's tier says — the reference implementation serves 3 to a board nobody has paid for — so a reader MUST take it from the payload rather than assume a default.
 It is a property of the **board**, not of the viewer — every reader of a given URL receives the same payload, so a wall display never needs to authenticate.

 Agents beyond that limit are **redacted by the server**, not merely hidden by the renderer.
 A redacted entry carries `"redacted": true` with `status` and `stats` nulled or empty, its messages are absent from the feed, and the top-level mirror fields never reflect it.
 Its `name`, `lastUpdate` and `messageCount` survive — the name is the *address* an agent writes to, not the content being gated, and withholding it breaks the one thing anyone legitimately needs from a locked agent: instructions that post to it rather than minting a new one.
 What redaction protects is everything the agent *said*.